KarolisBanikonis/ModbusTest/README.md

 "FTP" section:

     "FTP_USE" - should program store reports in FTP server.
-Write "Yes" to enable it.
+Write "true" to enable it and "false" to disable it.
     "FTP_HOST" - what address FTP should connect to.
     "FTP_PORT" - what port FTP should use.
     "FTP_USER" - what username FTP should use to login.